Ben Hinchliffe: Derby County

-Move into Non-League
+Move into non-League

 He subsequently joined Oxford United on non-contract terms.
 After leaving Oxford, Hinchliffe spent time playing for Worcester City and again for Kendal Town before joining Bamber Bridge.
 In June 2011 he joined Northwich Victoria.
 He moved on to AFC Fylde in May 2012.

 Stockport County

 In May 2016, Hinchliffe joined Stockport County and kept 29 clean sheets in his first two seasons with the club.
 Hinchliffe played every league match as County took the National League North title in 2018–19 and was selected in the league's team of the season.
 He remained number one choice at Edgeley Park throughout the entirety of County's 2nd stay in the National League.
 In the 2020–21 season Hinchliffe was selected in the National League team of the season, despite County missing out on promotion, losing in the play-offs to Hartlepool United.
 Hinchliffe was an integral part of County's title-winning season in 2021–22, a season in which he surpassed the 100 clean sheet barrier, becoming the first goalkeeper in the clubs history to reach such a milestone.
 He kept another 5 clean sheets as County secured the title with a 2–0 home win against FC Halifax Town.

-At the start of the following season he was criticised by manager Dave Challinor for a poor performance after Stockport lost their first League Two game 3–2 at home to Barrow on July 30, 2022.
+At the start of the following season he was criticised by manager Dave Challinor for a poor performance after Stockport lost their first League Two game 3–2 at home to Barrow on 30 July 2022.
 After an injury to on-loan keeper Vítězslav Jaroš, Hinchliffe returned to keep five consecutive clean sheets to help County move clear of the bottom of the table in October.
+On 20 May 2023, he saved two penalties as Stockport defeated Salford City 3–1 on penalties to go through to the play-off final.
+During the 2022–23 season Hinchliffe played enough games to trigger an automatic one-year extension to his contract.

+In the 2023–24 season Hinchliffe remained an integral part of County's team as the club clinched the EFL League Two title.
+In doing so, he became the first player in the club's history to win three separate league titles with Stockport.
+In the same period, Hinchliffe also became one of Stockport's all-time top appearance makers after partaking in his 339th game for the club in a 2–0 win against Forest Green Rovers.
+In May 2024 Hinchliffe signed a two-year contract extension with the club.
+He won the League Two golden glove having kept 17 clean sheets throughout the season and was later included in the division's PFA Team of the Year.